tetrahedronix/essential-script/README.md

 3. Uses [Codemirror](http://codemirror.net/) for syntax highlighting.
 4. You choose where to append/include the script and where to exclude it.
 5. Support JavaScript/XML/HTML
+6. With Widgets.
-6. Free as in speech.
+7. Free as in speech.

 ## Contributors
 * tetravalente